srivathsa007/srivathsa007/README.md

 - 👋 Hi, I’m @srivathsa007
-- 👀 I’m interested in python and c coding
+- 👀 I’m interested in Python and c coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on some projects
-- 📫 How to reach me linkdien
+- 📫 How to reach me linkedin

 <!---
 srivathsa007/srivathsa007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.